cedadev/ceda-fbs/README.md

 NOTE: change `__INSERT_USERID_HERE__` to your userid.

+## Check that your userid has access to the required groups to read the archive

+The CEDA archive is made up of numerous datasets that are managed through Unix group permissions.
+You will need access to the following in order to successfully read files across the archive:

+* byacl
+* open
+* badcint
+* gws_specs
+* cmip5_research
+* esacat1
+* ecmwf
+* ukmo
+* eurosat
+* ukmo_wx
+* ukmo_clim

 ## 1. Scan the file system for a list of all CEDA datasets

 ```